gilbertw1/drop/README.md

 ### Take a screenshot

 Drop can be used to take a screenshot and allows you to select a portion of the screen to save and upload.
 Additionally, a single window can be screenshotted by simply clicking on the window.
 Once the screenshot has been saved and upload a notification will popup saying the screenshot has been upload and a url to the screenshot will be saved in the clipboard.

     drop -s

 ### Take a screencast

 Drop can be used to take a screencast.
 This behaves identically to taking a screenshot except it records a video.
-A small button to stop the recording will appear in the top left of the screen.
+A status bar icon will appear that can be used to terminate the screencast.

     drop -v